 Perhaps it was his innate shyness.
 Rodman rarely would look you in the eye and didn't engage in much conversation with teammates.
 But he'd relax and open up with the kids who picked up the dirty laundry, identifying more with them as that's whom he was for so long, the guy no one ever looked at, the human being as wallpaper.

 There are all sorts of hard luck, tough times and improbable stories among Hall of Famers.
 It would be difficult to imagine there is one like Dennis'.

 Dennis was raised by his mother and two older sisters.
-There was athletic genes as both sisters became All-American basketball players.
+There were athletic genes as both sisters became All-American basketball players.
 Dennis' amazing growth spurt, from 5-9 failure at high school football and basketball — cut from the teams — to 6-7 didn't occur until he was over 20.
 He went to work in maintenance at the Dallas-Ft.
-Worth airport after high school, and one night broke into an airport store and stole watches.
+Worth airport after high school and one night broke into an airport store and stole watches.
 He was caught and arrested.

 But classic Dennis.
 He stole the watches to give to friends.
 The charges were dropped after he went back to each friend to request the watches back and returned them.
 Here was a street kid, kicked out of his home and going nowhere.
 Dennis then went to work at an Oldsmobile dealership cleaning cars.